Five steps to securing your identity infrastructure

 Make sure you keep track of which features and steps are complete while reading this checklist.

 Many of the recommendations in this document apply only to applications that are configured to use Azure Active Directory as their identity provider.
 Configuring apps for Single Sign-On assures the benefits of credential policies, threat detection, auditing, logging, and other features add to those applications.
-Single sign-on through Azure Active Directory is the foundation - on which all these recommendations are based.
+Azure AD Application Management is the foundation - on which all these recommendations are based.

 The recommendations in this document are aligned with the Identity Secure Score, an automated assessment of your Azure AD tenant’s identity security configuration.
 Organizations can use the Identity Secure Score page in the Azure AD portal to find gaps in their current security configuration to ensure they follow current Microsoft best practices for security.
 Implementing each recommendation in the Secure Score page will increase your score and allow you to track your progress, plus help you compare your implementation against other similar size organizations or your industry.